nyaadevs/nyaa/README.md

 You're done!
 The script should now be feeding updates from the database to Elasticsearch.
 Take note, however, that the specified ES index refresh interval is 30 seconds, which may feel like a long time on local development.
 Feel free to adjust it or [poke Elasticsearch yourself!](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-refresh.html)

+### Running Tests
+We have some basic tests that check if each page can render correctly.
+To run the tests:
+- Make sure that you are in the python virtual environment.
+- Run `python -m pytest tests/` while in the repository directory.